tito/image2mbtiles/README.md

 Please note that the very first image loading can be slow until the whole image is loaded.
 This is a Pillow behavior, and completly normal.

-## Using fabric

-You can use Fabric in order to automate the conversion.
-It include a command to spawn a Digitalocean droplet, install the requirements, copy the image, convert, and get back the result to your computer.

-### Spawn and convert

-In order to spawn a droplet, you need to give 2 informations:

-- the SSH fingerprint of your computer: you need first to upload your SSH key to Digitalocean, and get the fingerprint here.
-It need to be exported into `DO_FINGERPRINT`
-- the Digitalocean API Token: create one and export it into `DO_TOKEN`:

-	$ DO_FINGERPRINT=XX:XX:XX:XX:XX...
-DO_TOKEN=8765367828... fab spawn:~/Downloads/IMAG0412.png

-The result will saved into output.mbtiles on your local computer.
-Any existing result will be replaced.

-### Convert

-You can also manually convert on any other computer:

-	$ fab -H root@1.2.3.4 convert:~/Downloads/IMAG0412.png

-Or if needed, you can install requirements and then convert:

-	$ fab -H root@1.2.3.4 provision convert:~/Downloads/IMAG0412.png